proplot-dev/proplot/docs/api.rst

 Top-level functions
 ===================

-These functions are used to instantiate figures or copied from `~matplotlib.pyplot`.
+Primary functions used to interactively work with figures.
+Modeled after the `~matplotlib.pyplot` versions.

 .. automodsumm:: proplot.subplots
    :functions-only: